 Kieron Dwayne Sargeant

-Kieron's contributions to the realm of masterclasses are evident in renowned institutions like Florida State University, Collegium for African Diaspora Dance, Woezo Africa Music and Dance Theatre Inc., the International Association of Blacks in Dance, NYU Steinhardt, the Nigerian Dance Guild, Ecole des Sables, and Simon Fraser University.
-His choreography has been showcased nationally at Universoul Circus, Florida State University, Northwestern University, SUNY Brockport University and internationally at MSC Mediterranean Cruise Lines, Brin Chocolat in Lome, Togo and at the Nigerian Dance Guild in Nigeria.
+Sargeant's performing career includes collaborations with prominent institutions such as Florida State University, Collegium for African Diaspora Dance, Woezo Africa Music and Dance Theatre Inc., the International Association of Blacks in Dance, NYU Steinhardt, the Nigerian Dance Guild, Ecole des Sables, and Simon Fraser University.
+His choreography has been featured internationally, including performances in the United States, Canada, Cuba, Grenada, Barbados, Togo, Nigeria, and on various European stages with MSC Cruise Lines.

-In 2020, he founded the Kieron Sargeant Dance and Dance Education Foundation in Trinidad and Tobago, creating a supportive space for artists to thrive in the country.
-He has received recognition for his work, including the 2021 International Artist Award from the Ayjano Folklore Heritage and Performing Arts Institution of Nigeria, a mentorship position with the Mojuba Dance Collective Company, and the prestigious Mayor of the City of San Fernando Citation Award 2023 for his significant contributions to the arts, dance and culture of Trinidad and Tobago.
+In 2020, Sargeant founded the Kieron Sargeant Dance and Dance Education Foundation in Trinidad and Tobago, fostering an environment conducive to artistic growth.
+He has been recognized with the 2021 International Artist Award from Ayjano Folklore Heritage and Performing Arts Institution of Nigeria and the Mayor of the City of San Fernando Citation Award 2023 for his contributions to arts and culture.

 dance 4.jpeg